Shrimp Scampi with Lemon Couscous

 - 1/4 cup shredded Asiago cheese

 - In a small saucepan, bring broth and 1 tablespoon lemon juice to a boil.
-Stir in couscous, 1 tablespoon butter, 1 tablespoon parsley and lemon peel.
+Stir in couscous, 1 tablespoon butter, 1 tablespoon parsley and lemon zest.
 Cover and remove from the heat; let stand for 5 minutes or until liquid is absorbed.

 - Meanwhile, in a large skillet, stir oil and remaining butter over medium-high heat until butter is melted.
 Add garlic; cook and stir until tender.
 Add shrimp; cook for 1 minute on each side or until shrimp turn pink.